 For campground inquiries, please call: 800-628-7202

-From I-81, take exit 80 (Fort Chiswell) and go east on US 52 for about 1 mile.
+From I-81, take exit 80 (Fort Chiswell) and go south on US 52 for about 1 mile.
 Turn right and drive south on VA 94 for about 12 miles to the intersection of the Virginia Highlands Horse Trail.
 Turn right onto a gravel road marked with orange diamonds (this is also the Virginia Highlands Horse Trail).
 This road is called Cha Cha Ridge Road.
 About 0.3 miles down Cha Cha Ridge Road, bear right onto the Virginia Highlands Horse Trail.
 A short distance later, turn left at the Sunrise Cabin sign.